Dr. Joshua Chu-Tan

 What is your favourite cuisine?

 Oh hello, didn't see you there!
-I'm currently a 3rd year PhD student with the Vision Lab researching the use of microRNA as therapeutics for retinal degeneration.
+I'm currently a postdoctoral researcher at CVR and an associate lecturer at the ANU Medical School for medical physiology.
+My research investigates the use of microRNA as therapeutics for retinal degeneration and more recently on the effects of exercise as a non-invasive therapeutic for retinal disorders.
 This involves better understanding the role that these molecules play within the retina and whether or not we can manipulate their levels to provide amelioration of progressive retinal damage.
 For my undergraduate degree I studied a Bachelor of Medical Science at the ANU, graduating with first class honours in 2014.
-I fully intended on going overseas for my PhD, but my enjoyment of the time I spent with Riccardo and the Vision Lab during honours led me to pursuing my candidature here.
-At the time of writing, I have one first author and three co-author publications and have presented in a number of national and international conferences.
+I graduated with my PhD in 2019.
+At the time of writing, I have 13 publications (four first author) and have presented in numerous national and international conferences.
 In 2016, I was able to win both the ANU and Asia-Pacific 3 Minute Thesis competitions and went on to be a finalist at the Young Innovator of the Year competition as part of the Falling Walls Conference in Berlin, Germany.
-In addition to working on my final chapter of my PhD (HELP!), I'm also a part-time intern editor and blog writer for the Nature Publishing Group, specifically NatureJobs.
+I also worked as a part-time intern editor and blog writer for the Nature Publishing Group, specifically NatureJobs.
+In 2019 I was lucky enough to be invited to give a TEDx talk in my hometown of Christchurch, New Zealand as part of their 10 year anniversary event.